 In February 2015, we amended and restated an agreement with SVB for a revolving line of credit, which permits aggregate borrowings of up to \$40 million in an amount not to exceed 80% of the eligible accounts receivable and bears interest, payable monthly, at SVB's prime rate plus a margin of 0.5% to 2.0%.
-The revolving line of credit will terminate, and outstanding borrowings will be payable, on December 31, 2016.
-As of June 30, 2016, we had no outstanding borrowings under our \$40 million revolving line of credit with SVB.
+The revolving line of credit terminated on December 31, 2016 and we had not made borrowings under this revolving line of credit with SVB.